newleaders/thincloud-resque/README.md

 #### Configuration Block

-The `Thincloud::Resque` module accepts a `configure` block that accepts the same options listed above.
+The `Thincloud::Resque` module accepts a `configure` block that takes the same options listed above.
 This block can be put into an initializer or inside of a `config/environments` file.

 ```ruby
   Thincloud::Resque.configure do |config|